rvcagis/jkan/_datasets/rvca-weather-stations.md

 organization: RVCA
 notes: >-
-  Access <strong>RVCA Weather Station Information</strong> via interactive online graphs.<br><br>View RVCA Weather Station Air Temperature, Air Pressure, Precipication, Wind Speed, Relative Humidity & Dew Point in charts, table summaries & associated mapping as dashboards.
-The graphs are interactive and can be filtered for a desired date range and the user can hover over the graph to show the weather information at a particular date/time - <a href="http://his.rvca.ca/rvcafwl">his.rvca.ca</a>.
+  Access <strong>RVCA Weather Station Information</strong> via interactive online graphs.<br><br>View RVCA Weather Station Air Temperature, Air Pressure, Precipication, Wind Speed, Relative Humidity & Dew Point in charts, table summaries & associated mapping as station dashboards.
+The graphs within the dashboards are interactive and can be filtered for a desired date range and the user can hover over the graph to show the weather information at a particular date/time - <a href="http://his.rvca.ca/rvcafwl">his.rvca.ca</a>.